aimms/documentation/webui/text-widget.rst

 If you want to create a link to an external URL page, simply paste the external page’s URL into the box.

+Since AIMMS 4.90, it is also possible to provide 'mailto:' links.
+Proceed as above, but instead of a URL simply specify 'mailto:person@organization.xx'.
+You can also specify more details, by extending this to, for example, 'mailto:person@organization.xx?subject=test&body=test'.
+By clicking on such a link, your default mail program will open with an e-mail pre-filled according to your link parameters.

 To change or remove a link, move your cursor to the left or right of the link and follow the menu that pops up.

 Lastly, to exit the text widget's editing mode, click the |exit-button| in the top right of the text box.